 You’ve paid for your heating – it’s the job of your double glazing to keep the heat in your home.
-Improvements in energy saving technology is arguably one of the most significant developments over the past few years, not just for the environment but for home comfort and money savings, too.
+Improvements in energy-saving technology are arguably one of the most significant developments over the past few years, not just for the environment but for home comfort and money savings, too.

-Combined with energy efficient frames, new double glazed windows can achieve up to an A+12 Window Energy Rating (WER), and triple glazing can achieve up to A+32.
+Combined with energy-efficient frames, new double glazed windows can achieve up to an A+ Window Energy Rating (WER), and triple glazing can achieve up to A+++.
 Upgrading your windows could save you up to £450 on household bills every year.

 The British Fenestration Rating Council (BFRC) created the WER rating (Window Energy Rating) in order to simplify how effective a window is.
 The rating system offers grades from A-G (with A being the best).
 If the window is rated higher than an A it will be followed by a number, and anything above an A10 becomes A+.
-In October 2015, the BFRC introduced the A++ rating for windows that achieve higher than A+20.
-The highest rating currently available within the UK is A+32.
+In October 2015, the BFRC introduced the A++ rating for windows that achieve higher than A20.

 The WER rating is made up of three key elements: U value (low heat loss), solar gain and air loss through ventilation.